Pauline Hanson: Islam

 In 2015, Hanson claimed that Halal certification in Australia was funding terrorism.
 After the 2016 Orlando nightclub shooting, Hanson called for a ban on Muslim immigration to Australia.
-The same year, Hanson announced policies including a ban on building new mosques until a royal commission into whether Islam is a religion or a political ideology has been held, and installing CCTV cameras in all existing mosques.
+The same year, Hanson announced several policies, including a ban on building new mosques until a royal commission into whether Islam is a religion or a political ideology has been held, and installing CCTV cameras in all existing mosques.
 She has called for a moratorium on accepting Muslim immigrants into Australia.
-In her 2016 maiden speech in the Senate, she said that "We are in danger of being swamped by Muslims who bear a culture and ideology that is incompatible with our own" and should "go back to where you came from", and called for banning Muslim migration.
+In her 2016 maiden speech in the Senate, she said that "We are in danger of being swamped by Muslims who bear a culture and ideology that is incompatible with our own" and that they should "go back to where [they] came from", and called for banning Muslim migration.
 The speech prompted a walkout by Senate members of the Australian Greens.

 After the January 2017 Melbourne car attack, Hanson repeated her stance on banning Muslims from entering Australia.
-In a live interview after the attack she stated "all terrorist attacks in this country have been by Muslims", on which she was corrected by a journalist.
+In a live interview after the attack, she stated: "all terrorist attacks in this country have been by Muslims", on which she was corrected by a journalist.
 In response, the Islamic Council of Victoria asked for a public apology for Hanson's statement.

 On 24 March 2017, after the 2017 Westminster attack, Hanson made an announcement in a video posted to social media, holding up a piece of paper with her own proposed hash tag “#Pray4MuslimBan”.
 “That is how you solve the problem, put a ban on it and then let’s deal with the issues here”, she said.

-On 22 June 2017 Hanson, moved a motion in the Australian Senate calling on the government to respond to the Halal inquiry.
+On 22 June 2017, Hanson moved a motion in the Australian Senate calling on the government to respond to the Halal inquiry.
 The motion was passed.

 On 17 August 2017, Hanson wore a burqa onto the floor of the Australian Senate in a move to rally support for a national ban of the religious attire, citing "national security" concerns.
 The move quickly became widely condemned by Labor, the Greens and the Liberal Party.
 In response, the Attorney-General George Brandis, who is tasked with giving advice on national security legislation, gave an "emotional" speech calling Hanson's stunt "an appalling thing to do" and advised Hanson "to be very very careful of the offense you may do to the religious sensibilities of other Australians", to which both Labor and Greens' Senators gave a standing ovation.